I write about science, culture,

-My first novel, Autonomous, come out from Tor in September 2017.
-It won the Lambda Literary Award, and was nominated for a Nebula and a Locus Award.
+My new novel, The Future of Another Timeline, received starred reviews from Publisher’s Weekly, Kirkus, Library Journal, and Booklist.
+My first novel, Autonomous, won the Lambda Literary Award, and was nominated for the Nebula and Locus Awards.
+My short story “When Robot and Crow Saved East St. Louis” was winner of the 2019 Sturgeon Award.
 I'm also the author of Scatter, Adapt and Remember: How Humans Will Survive a Mass Extinction (Doubleday and Anchor), which was a finalist for the LA Times Book Prize in science.
-I am currently working on another novel for Tor, as well as a nonfiction book for W.W.
-Norton about ancient abandoned cities.

 My nonfiction has appeared in Slate, The New Yorker, The Atlantic, Wired, The Smithsonian Magazine, The Washington Post, 2600, New Scientist, Technology Review, Popular Science, Discover and the San Francisco Bay Guardian.
 I'm the co-editor of the essay collection She’s Such A Geek (Seal Press), and author of Pretend We’re Dead: Capitalist Monsters in American Pop Culture (Duke University Press).

 Much earlier, I was a policy analyst at the Electronic Frontier Foundation, and a lecturer in American Studies at UC Berkeley.
 I was the recipient of a Knight Science Journalism Fellowship at MIT, and have a Ph.D. in English and American Studies from UC Berkeley.